-Unique errors often pose a diagnostic challenge because there are no
+Unique errors can pose a challenge

 The groove was clearly present before the strike because its margins are flush with the field and design and it widens and narrows in concert with the topography that it crosses.

 Connect with Coin World: